renegade-fi/renegade-contracts/docs/specification.md

         6. Marking the old wallet's nullifier as spent
         7. If the update was a deposit / withdrawal of an ERC20 asset, executing an ERC20 transfer for the asset between the user & contract in the appropriate direction
         8. Emitting a `WalletUpdated` event with a public identifier of the wallet
+    - May only be called when the contract is unpaused
 - `process_match_settle`
     - Settles a matched trade between two wallets.
 This includes:
         1. Asserting that the Merkle roots inlcuded in the passed-in Plonk proofs of `VALID REBLIND` for each party are valid historical roots